Rakib404H/30-Day-Activity-Tracker/README.md

 - Tracker instructions and microcopy
 - Motivational quote placement for better UX
 - Layout spacing and element positions for readability
-- Attribution line like: **“Personal activity tracker designed by Rakib Hossain.”**
+- Attribution line like: **"Personal activity tracker designed by Rakib Hossain."**

 ---

 ## Roadmap
 - Login + persistent cloud storage (no data loss on cache clear)
-- Smarter comparison insights (more than just “view another month”)
+- Smarter comparison insights (more than just "view another month")
 - More visual analytics (trends, best days, consistency patterns)
 - Iterations based on user feedback